NaNoWriMo starts tomorrow! :-O

 We learn by the end of the book that it is more beneficial to your health to choose (b) and go mad, because then you are actually exersizing by all that activity that being mad requires.
 If you faint on the cold ground (especially if you faint repeatedly), you are more liable to get a consumption and perish of it.

-Another course of action that "sensibility" requires is that you completely, unfailingly, and utterly go against your father's wishes, whatever they may be.
+"Beware of fainting fits...
+Though at the time they may be refreshing and agreeable yet belieive me they will, in the end, if too often repeated and at improper seasons, prove destructive to your Constitution...
+Run mad as often as you chuse; but do not faint - "Another course of action that "sensibility" requires is that you completely, unfailingly, and utterly go against your father's wishes, whatever they may be.
 He quite obviously does not know what is best for you, and even if you love the girl he wants you to marry, it would be a disgrace to your "sensibility" if you did.
 So what you do is you "gracefully purloin" all his money (because it is rightfully yours - you need it to do grand things with!) and go off to find yourself a wife.

 My Father ... insisted on my giving my hand to Lady Dorothea.
 No never exclaimed I. Lady Dorothea is lovely and Engaging; I prefer no woman to her; but know Sir, that I scorn to marry her in compliance with your wishes.
 No!
-Never shall it be said that I obliged my Father.
+Never shall it be said that I obliged my Father.I found this short book to be a nice little adventure and extremely funny.
+Almost every sentence is another comment on the stupidity of sensibility.
+You can see how this book was the precursor to the more serious Sense and Sensibility, which is also a comment on the same topic.

 To conclude, some more of my favorite quotes.
 If I could, I would actually post the whole book here, as One Big Favorite Quote, but it's easier to just tell you to read it.

 My Father started - "What noise is that," (said he.)
 "It sounds like a loud rapping at the door" - (replied my mother.) "it does indeed." (cried I.) "I am of your opinion; (said my Father) it certainly does appear to proceed from some uncommon violence exerted against our unoffending door."
 "Yes (exclaimed I) I cannot help thinking it must be somebody who knocks for admittance."
-"That is another point (replied he;) We must not pretend to determine of what motive the person may knock - tho' that someone DOES rap at the door, I am partly convinced."
+"That is another point (replied he;) We must not pretend to determine of what motive the person may knock - tho' that someone DOES rap at the door, I am partly convinced."_____________________________________________________________________

-Convinced as you must be from what I have already told you concerning Augustus and Sophia, that there never were a happier Couple, I need not I imagine, inform you that their union had been contrary to the inclinations of their Cruel and Mercenery Parents; who had vainly endeavored with obstinate Perseverance to force them into a Marriage with those whom they had ever abhorred; but with a Heroic fortitude worthy to be related and admired, they had both, constantly refused to submit to such despotic Power.
+Convinced as you must be from what I have already told you concerning Augustus and Sophia, that there never were a happier Couple, I need not I imagine, inform you that their union had been contrary to the inclinations of their Cruel and Mercenery Parents; who had vainly endeavored with obstinate Perseverance to force them into a Marriage with those whom they had ever abhorred; but with a Heroic fortitude worthy to be related and admired, they had both, constantly refused to submit to such despotic Power.~Sophia

 Postscript: I am generally not going to be writing reviews of the books I read through this Jane Austen "marathon," but for the first two I thought I would, because they are less well known.
 For the other six, I'll make some combined posts where I discuss Austen's works as a whole.